-The sought text can correspond to a code, to the name of an element or to a word in the caption of a control.
+The searched text can correspond to code, to the name of an element or to a word in the caption of a control.
 Specify the type of element where the search will be performed:

 - the code: the search is performed in the source code only.
 This type of search is used to find a variable, a function, a comment, or any word or expression found in a source code.